Ray Lewis: 1998 season

-In 1998, Lewis made his second trip to the Pro Bowl after recording 120 tackles, three sacks, two interceptions, a forced fumble, and seven pass deflections.
+In Week 12 of the 1998 season, Lewis recorded two interceptions and a sack against the Bengals in a 20–13 win.
+Lewis made his second trip to the Pro Bowl after recording 120 tackles, three sacks, two interceptions, a forced fumble, and seven pass deflections.
 He led the 6–10 Ravens in tackles for the third consecutive season.
 He was also named to The Sporting News All-Pro Team.
 In what would prove to be Hall of Fame Detroit Lions running back Barry Sanders's final game, Lewis and the rest of the Ravens defense held him to just 41 rushing yards on 19 attempts.

 1999 season

-In 1999, during the first game of the regular season against the St. Louis Rams, Lewis had 14 solo tackles, four tackles for loss, an interception, and a sack in Lewis in the 27–10 loss, In Week 2 against the Pittsburgh Steelers, he finished with a team leading 13 combined tackles in the 23–20 loss.
+In 1999, during the first game of the regular season against the St. Louis Rams, Lewis had 14 solo tackles, four tackles for loss, an interception, and a sack in the 27–10 loss.
+In Week 2 against the Pittsburgh Steelers, he finished with a team leading 13 combined tackles in the 23–20 loss.
 In Week 3 against the Cleveland Browns, Lewis had ten combined tackles and a sack in the 17–10 win.
 In Week 4 against the Atlanta Falcons, Lewis finished with 12 combined tackles in the 19–13 overtime win.
-During week 5 against the Tennessee Titans, Lewis had 13 tackles and a safety in the 14–11 loss.
+During Week 5 against the Tennessee Titans, Lewis had 13 tackles and the only scored safety of his career in the 14–11 loss.
 In Week 8 against the Buffalo Bills, Lewis had 14 tackles and a sack in the 13–10 loss.
 Despite the Ravens having an 8–8 regular season record, Lewis led the NFL in tackles with 165.
 He was named to a third-straight Pro Bowl and the All-Pro first team.
 In addition, he totaled three and a half sacks, three interceptions, eight pass deflections, a safety, and a forced fumble.
 Lewis won the 1999 NFL Alumni Linebacker Of The Year chosen by past NFL players voting according to the position they played.